Internship Resource Guide

 How can I find an internship?

-• Network with former employers, family and friends.
+- Network with former employers, family, and friends.

-• Visit Nashville-area job fairs or internship fairs.
+- Attend local job or internship fairs.

-• You can always contact an employer directly to ask if a position is available.
+- Contact an employer directly to ask if a position is available.
 This will show great initiative.

 When should I start looking for an internship?